-

 The treatment typically takes one to two office visits to complete.
 Contrary to popular belief, getting a root canal is not excruciatingly painful.
 In fact, similar to having a tooth extracted, your dentist will use a numbing agent to ensure you hardly feel a thing.

 Before the root canal begins, your dentist will take X-rays to help assess the infected tooth and surrounding bone.
-Then, local anesthetic is applied to keep you comfortable.
+Then, a local anesthetic is applied to keep you comfortable.

 During the treatment, your dentist drills an opening into the tooth through which the pulp and nerves are removed.
 Don’t worry; taking out the nerve doesn’t affect your tooth’s function—it simply eliminates your pain.